Pankj699/HybridTestFramework/README.md

-Here's a sample **README.md** file for your automation framework based on the file structure shown in the image.

----

 # **OpenCart Automation Framework**

 This repository contains the automated test framework for **OpenCart** using **Selenium** and Java.
 It follows the **Page Object Model (POM)** structure to ensure modularity, reusability, and maintainability of the test scripts.